emqx/eip/active/0033-agent-registry.md

    authentication requirements)
 2. Agents to discover other agents dynamically
 3. Administrators to view, search, filter, and manage registered agents
-4. Automatic cleanup of stale registrations when agents disconnect
+4. Clear online/offline visibility for registered agents
 5. Validation and schema enforcement for agent registration data

 Without this feature, developers must build custom discovery mechanisms on top